 Successful product designers bring together a variety of skills from different specialisms including the arts, engineering and technology, visualising and creating new products to meet the demands and challenges of the modern world.

-Studying product design at Leeds will open up a whole world of opportunities for your career.
-You’ll develop your abilities and knowledge and gain the broad base of skills needed to work with designers from both arts and engineering backgrounds.
+Studying product design at Leeds will develop your abilities and knowledge and gain the broad base of skills needed to work with designers from both arts and engineering backgrounds.
 You’ll also understand how to see a product development process through from developing user insights and creating concepts through to detail design and production.

 This is a practical course, so you’ll benefit from specialist facilities including computing and prototyping facilities, as well as the technical expertise of our staff.
 Our design studios are equipped with the latest design software including SolidWorks, and the Adobe Creative Suite, and our model-making facilities include forming, laser cutting, foam model sculpting and CNC machines.
 You’ll also have access to a 3D printing system to convert your ideas into physical prototypes and test for form, fit and function.
 All of this means you’ll have everything you need to get started on your career in product design.